QuickBooks HelpQuickBooksHelpIntuit

 6. Select Continue.
 Enter the Pay Date

-11. Select Create Report
+11. Select Create Report.

-QuickBooks Payroll AssistedQuickBooks Payroll Enhanced
+QuickBooks Desktop Payroll AssistedQuickBooks Desktop Payroll Enhanced

-Sign in for the best experience
+Sign in now for personalized help

-Ask questions, get answers, and join our large community of QuickBooks users.
+See articles customized for your product and join our large community of QuickBooks users.